smattingly/database-tutorial/part3.md

 The `EXISTS` operator checks for the existence of records that satisfy criteria stated in the subquery.
 Suppose you wanted to find the sports that have athletes in the database.

 ```
-mysql> select distinct name, gender from sport where exists
+mysql> select name, gender from sport where exists
     -> (select * from student_sport where sport.name = student_sport.sport_name
     -> and sport.gender = student_sport.gender);
 +----------+--------+